Pen-y-Fan/hexo-pen-y-fan/source/_posts/Set-up-PhpStorm-to-use-PHP-with-PHPUnit-and-xDebug-in-Docker.md

 ## Create docker-compose.yml

-It is possible to run Php cli without a docker-compose file, I have found it is easier to set up PhpStorm using this intermediate step.
+It is possible to run PHP cli without a docker-compose file, I have found it is easier to set up PhpStorm using this intermediate step.

 PhpStorm has several preconfigured Docker containers, source: